Tennessee: Historical political alignment

 Between the end of the Civil War and the mid-20th century, Tennessee was part of the Democratic Solid South, but had the largest Republican minority of any former Confederate state.
 During Reconstruction, freedmen and former free blacks were granted the right to vote; most joined the Republican Party.
 Numerous African Americans were elected to local offices, and some to state office.
 However, the Democratic Party regained control of the state in the late 1860s and early 1870s.
-Following Reconstruction, Tennessee continued to have competitive party politics, but in the 1880s, the White-dominated state government passed Jim Crow laws, one of which imposed a poll tax requirement for voter registration.
-These served to disenfranchise most African Americans, and their power in state and local politics was markedly reduced.
-After the disenfranchisement of blacks, the Republican Party became a primarily white sectional party supported mostly in East Tennessee.
-In the early 1900s, the state legislature approved legislation allowing cities to adopt a commission form of government based on at-large voting as a means to limit African American political participation.
+Following Reconstruction, Tennessee continued to have competitive party politics, but in the 1880s, the White-dominated state government passed Jim Crow laws, including a poll tax requirement for voter registration, which disenfranchised most African Americans and reduced their political power.
+After the disenfranchisement of Black voters, the Republican Party became a primarily white sectional party supported mostly in East Tennessee.
+In the early 1900s, the state legislature approved legislation allowing cities to adopt a commission form of government based on at-large voting to further limit African American political participation.
 Not until after passage of the Voting Rights Act of 1965 were African Americans able to regain their full voting rights.